-Dishwasher Leaks or Floods Underneath
+Dishwasher - Leaks or Floods Underneath

-• Turn off the dishwasher and allow suds to dissipate.
+• Turn off the dishwasher and allow the suds to dissipate.
 This may take several hours.
 Make sure any initial water is pumped out of the tub.

 • Using the wrong type or too much detergent can cause oversudsing.
-Suds can push water out of the tub causing a leaks or flooding condition.
+Suds can push water out of the tub causing a leak or flooding condition.
 Only detergent specifically designed for automatic dishwashers such should be used.

 • View a short video about the proper detergent to use:

 • Spills of liquid rinse aid can cause sudsing and water leaks.
 If rinse aid is spilled while filling, clean immediately with a damp cloth.
 Leaks could also occur when using a solid rinse aid because it is dispensed throughout the entire cycle instead of when it is needed in the final rinse.
-If you have a water softener and get sudsing, discontinue use of rinse aid.
+If you have a water softener and get sudsing, discontinue use of a rinse aid.

-Not draining:
+Not Draining

 • If the water is not draining and there are no suds present, or water is leaking from the air gap on the sink, there may be a plumbing issue.